What is it about the Christmas season that causes us to overspend, overeat, and get stressed out during the holidays?

 Remember that ultimately Christmas is about loving God and loving others.
 It's not all about parties, gifts, large amounts of food, and sparkly decorations.

-It’s about loving people and spending time with them.
+Christmas is about loving people and spending time with them.

 It’s about worshipping the God that made us and is there for us always.